Pingo: History

 In 1825, John Franklin made the earliest description of a pingo when he climbed a small pingo on Ellice Island in the Mackenzie Delta.
 However, it was in 1938 that the term pingo was first borrowed from the Inuvialuit by the Arctic botanist Alf Erling Porsild in his paper on Earth mounds of the western Arctic coast of Canada and Alaska.
 Porsild Pingo in Tuktoyaktuk is named in his honour.
-The term pingos, which in Inuvialuktun means conical hill, has now been accepted as a scientific term in English-language literature.
+The term pingo, which in Inuvialuktun means conical hill, has now been accepted as a scientific term in English-language literature.

 Formation

 Pingos can only form in a permafrost environment.
 Evidence of collapsed pingos in an area suggests that there was once permafrost.
-Pingos that collapse (due to melting of the supporting ice) are called "ognips" ("pingos" spelled backwards).
+Pingos can collapse due to the melting of the supporting ice and give rise to a depression in the landscape showing an inverse shape (horizontal mirror).

 Hydrostatic pingos

-Closed systems, also known as hydrostatic pingos are formed as a result of hydrostatic pressure that has built up within the core of pingos due to water.
+Closed systems, also known as hydrostatic pingos, are formed as a result of hydrostatic pressure that has built up within the core of pingos due to water.
 They occur in regions of continuous permafrost where there is an impermeable ground layer.
 These pingos are found in flat, poorly drained areas with limited groundwater available such as shallow lakes and river deltas.
 The formation of these landforms occurs when layers of permafrost generate an upwards movement or pressure, resulting in masses of confined soil freezing, which pushes material upwards due to expansion.

-The figure above illustrates this process and the changes that occur throughout the year.
+The figure illustrates this process and the changes that occur throughout the year.
 This type of closed system pingos is formed in an area where a lake has been infilled with sediment.
 This indicates that the ground is insulated, allowing liquid water to collect underneath the sediment.
 In winter months this sediment begins to freeze which leads to expansion of sediment, confining the water and increasing the pressure.
 This results in the formation of a mound due to the upwards pressure.
 However, during summer months the ice core of the pingo begins to melt which causes the mound to cave in.